Troubleshooting¶

 ls /mnt/disks/data/

-# Expected directories: vault/ chromadb/ obsidian-config/ letsencrypt/ certbot-webroot/ docker-config/
+# Expected directories: vault/ chromadb/ chroma-cache/ obsidian-config/ letsencrypt/ certbot-webroot/ docker-config/ state/

 If the disk isn't mounted, the startup script should handle it.
 Re-run: